Code-the-Dream-School/python-200/assignments/10_cloud_ML.md

 ## Step 1: Read

 Download the raw weather data you uploaded in Week 9 from `raw/<today>/weather.json`.
 Parse the JSON and reshape the `"hourly"` parallel lists into a list of per-hour record dictionaries (each with `"time"`, `"temperature_2m"`, and `"precipitation"`).
+If today's date doesn't match when you uploaded in Week 9, use the fallback dataset.

 If you did not complete Week 9, a fallback dataset is available at `assignments/resources/weather_raw.json` -- load it with `json.load()` and reshape it the same way.